shawsuraj203/smart_home/ReadMe.md

 ### Functions

 #### `adc_init()`
-Initializes the ADC by creating an instance of the ADS1115 ADC and setting up the I2C bus.
+Initializes the ADC by creating an instance of the ADS1115 ADC.

 ##### Example Usage:
 ```python